mmollina/Cpp_and_R/README.md

 ```

 ###Compiling documentation
-10. In Rstudio, in the **Build** tab click on more and then in Document
+10. In Rstudio, in the `Build` tab, click in `more` and then in `Document`

-11. Manually, create `rfpack-internal.Rd` file containing the
+11. Manually, create `rfpack-internal.Rd` file containing the with the
-    following code:
+    internal that should not be directly called by the user:

 ``` r
 \name{rfpack-internal}